Global and Community Health Service Learning

-Please refer to the 2019 Course Syllabus for additional course information.
+Please refer to the 2020 Draft Syllabus for additional course information.

 The program includes two to three days in the capital city of Santo Domingo, to gain an overview of the Dominican health system, followed by four to five days carrying out work projects in the rural communities near the city of El Seibo, located in the interior of the country.
 The final day will be spent relaxing on one of the country’s beautiful beaches.

 This program counts as a 1-credit, service learning course for undergraduate students.

 General Education Information for UAlbany Students